 - Expanded benefits for veterans.
 Under current state law, a veteran with a permanent and total disability resulting from military service is exempted from paying property tax on their home.
 The plan would also apply this exemption to an eligible veteran’s surviving spouse and a spouse of a veteran killed in action.
 Veterans with a disability determined to be between 50% and 100% would be eligible for a property tax credit up to $2,000.
 Finally, the state will reimburse local governments for the veteran exemptions, preserving local funding for essential services.

-The bulk of the tax plan, contained in House Bill 4568, was approved by the state House and Senate today and now advances to the governor for consideration.
-The remainder of the plan in Senate Bill 784 was approved by the Senate and is expected to pass the House early next week.
+Part of the tax plan, contained in House Bill 4568, was approved by the state House and Senate last week.
+The remainder of the plan in Senate Bill 784 was approved by the House today.
+Both measures will soon be presented to the governor for her consideration.

 Twice this year, the Legislature has sent tax relief proposals to the governor only to see them vetoed.
-Wakeman urged the governor to sign the plan and provide much-needed relief to residents.
+Calley urged the governor to sign the plan and provide much-needed relief to residents.

 State Rep. Julie Calley today voted to eliminate a mandate recently put in place by the unelected Natural Resources Commission (NRC) that, if allowed to stand, could result in criminal penalties for deer hunters who fail to comply.